Guided by Voices: Reunion (2010–2014)

 In June 2010, Matador Records announced that the "Classic '93–'96 Lineup" would reunite to perform at the label's 21st Anniversary celebration in Las Vegas, in October of that year.
 A full reunion tour was subsequently announced, with the band selling out nearly every date.
 The tour included stops at Hoboken's Maxwell's and the Southgate House in Newport, Kentucky, two venues that the band had built a history with due to legendary shows there in the past.
 When asked by Spinner if there might ever be another proper GBV record Pollard said "I've thought about it sometimes but it's a very long shot," he says.
 "We all kind of do our own thing.
 I'm not completely eliminating the possibility."

 On September 21, 2011, it was announced that a new GBV album, Let's Go Eat the Factory, had been recorded for release in January 2012.

 On January 4, 2012, the band performed their single "The Unsinkable Fats Domino" on the Late Show with David Letterman to promote Let's Go Eat the Factory.
 During their performance, bassist Greg Demos fell while attempting a dance move.
 However, Demos was not seriously injured and the band continued to perform their song.

 The band canceled what was to have been their first post-reunion show in the UK at the All Tomorrow's Parties 'I'll Be Your Mirror' festival at Alexandra Palace, London, in May 2012 as well as a planned appearance at the Primavera Sound festival in Barcelona.
 The band's management denied reports that the cancellations were due to them splitting up again and confirmed they were still working on new material.

 The band released a second post-reformation LP, Class Clown Spots a UFO, on June 12, 2012.
 Generally regarded by fans as the best of the latter-years' albums, it marked a return in tenor and quality to this line-up's mid-90s heyday.
 A third, The Bears for Lunch, followed in November.
 GBV began touring again in September 2012 with a 13 show "Tour of the South", starting in Dayton, Ohio, on September 8, 2012, which included gigs in Cleveland and Pittsburgh, and stops in North Carolina, Florida, Georgia, New Orleans, Texas (Houston and Austin), Missouri and Kansas, with the final show on September 29, 2012, in St. Louis.
 Another album, English Little League, was released in 2013.

 In a July 2013 interview with Magnet magazine, Pollard stated that English Little League could be the final GBV album.
 However, in September, a fifth reunion record, Motivational Jumpsuit, was confirmed for release on Guided by Voices Inc. and Fire Records in February 2014.
-A sixth reunion album, Cool Planet, was released on May 13, 2014.
+Drummer Kevin Fennell was replaced by Kevin March for the sixth reunion album, Cool Planet, which was released on May 13, 2014.

 On September 18, 2014, GBV abruptly released a statement on Facebook that they had once again disbanded.
 Remaining tour dates were canceled.